EventHor1zon/STM32F1_Serial_Flasher/README.md

 SerialTool is the low-level bootloader interface to the device (via PySerial object)

-DeviceDescriptor describes the connected device's characteristics gathered
+DeviceDescriptor describes the connected device's characteristics after reading

 StmDevice is the higher level functional class allowing user to do more complex operations without worrying about the low-level implementation